 Proton Mail review conclusion

 Proton Mail is a polished and popular end-to-end encrypted email service that will meet the needs of many regular users.
 Thanks to their recent user interface updates, the entire Proton family of products now has a consistent look consistent with their treatment of the products as more of a suite of tools, than a bunch of standalone privacy products.
 This made an already good product even more appealing.

-As one of the most popular secure email services on the market, with a free basic account, it is a great option for regular encrypted communications with friends, business partners, and others who want protection from routine snooping and hacking.
+As perhaps the most popular secure email provider on the market, with a free account, it is a great option for regular encrypted communications with friends, business partners, and others who want protection from routine snooping and hacking.
 You will, however, need to be patient about getting additional features thanks to Proton Mail’s extended beta test cycles.

 Is Proton Mail the best secure email service for you?

 I can’t tell you that since everyone’s needs are different.
 There are many factors to consider when selecting a secure email provider and the choice all comes down to your own preferences.
 You can learn more about Proton Mail and get a great deal with the coupon below:

 Alternatives to Proton Mail